BKarabadzhak/MemeRing/README.md

 ## MemeRing
 This project represents web application for uploading memes.
 It includes the front-end part, made using technologies jQuery, JavaScript, HTML and CSS.
 Back-end part represents REST API, made using C#.

-Tests performed using technology xUnit.net.
+Integration tests performed using technology xUnit.net.

+Entity Framework (EF) Core is used to access and manipulate data in the database.

 ### Prerequisites
 You will need: